 The first step to admission is to attend an information session.

-These informal sessions discuss admission and academic requirements , the application and selection process, and curriculum and career opportunities.
-View the information session schedule for a list or call 410-777-7310 for more information.
-You can also do the information session online.
+These informal sessions will discuss admission and academic requirements , the application and selection process, and curriculum and career opportunities.
+View the information session schedule or call 410-777-7310 for more information.

 For more program information, contact Lisa Pervola, Chair of Radiologic Technology.

 Admission Deadline - Applications for the summer 2017 class will be available online and in Florestano Allied Health and Public Services Building, Room 100 in June 2016.
 The application deadline will be December 15, 2016.
 The Radiologic Technology application must be completed and delivered to the Health Sciences, Florestano 100 building by the application deadline.
 Late applications will not be accepted.
 If application deadline falls on a weekend, applications will be accepted until the close of business the next business day.